cp3-llbb/SAMADhi/README.md

 This project is to develop a database to keep track of samples used by our group for CMS data analysis, and of (groups of) analysis results.

-A python interface is provided via the STORM package.
+A python interface is provided via the [peewee](http://docs.peewee-orm.com/en/latest/) package.

 Setup inside a CMSSW project area:
 ```